 - Independent Supporters who can support families and young people with SEND to get an Education, Health and Care Plan.

 Find out more about your local information, advice and support service.

 Your local Family Information Service (FIS) provides a range of information on all services available to parents, including parents of children with a learning disability.

-To find your local FIS, please use the Family and Childcare Trust’s search facility.
+To find your local FIS, please search on the Family and Childcare Trust’s website.

 Other support organisations

 Connect with others going through similar experiences to you.

 Mencap’s online community is a safe and supportive place to meet others, ask questions about learning disability, share experiences and offer support.

 How to get the support you need

 Contact the Learning Disability Helpline, our advice and support line, for guidance and information about what support we can offer you.